"Ubi eram? Sub benzini cisternis, adsequens somno. Subito iuxta me ibi erat Drover, saliens sursum deorsum, et emittens istum stridorem,

 "The Classics are deeply rooted in Texas history.
 The last stand at the Alamo has long been called the Thermopylae of the West.
 The daring slogan “Come and Take It!,” raised at the Battle of Gonzales (A.D.
 1835), is a direct translation from “μολων λαβε” the defiant response of King Leonidas of Sparta to the Persian King Xerxes and his demand for surrender at the same Battle of Thermopylae (480 B.C.).
 The great general Sam Houston led his troops in the War for Texas Independence while carrying a copy of Julius Caesar's Commentaries on the Gallic War in his saddle-bag.
 In his youth, Houston (like Alexander the Great) enjoyed a leisurely read of Homer’s Iliad.
 Among Texas youth today, Latin enjoys a prominent place in linguistic studies, second only to Spanish.
 Thus, it is only fitting that the epic adventures of Hank the Cowdog, the classic canine hero of Texas, should find their place in the canon of Latin literature."

-Karen T. Moore is the author of multiple books on or in Latin for all levels of learning including the Libellus de Historia series, the Latin Alive textbook series, and the Latin Alive Reader: Latin Literature from Cicero to Newton.
+Karen T. Moore holds a BA in Classics with a concentration in Latin from the University of Texas at Austin.
+She is the author of multiple books on or in Latin for all levels of learning including the Libellus de Historia series, the Latin Alive textbook series, and the Latin Alive Reader: Latin Literature from Cicero to Newton.
 Mrs. Moore has taught Latin for more than twenty years in public schools, private schools, and home school settings.
-She currently teaches classical language and ancient humanities at Grace Academy of Georgetown, TX. where she built the 3-12th grade classical language program.
-Raised in the heart of Texas, Karen's favorite memories are summers on the family homestead and camping/hiking trips throughout Texas with her family.
-She and her husband Bryan continued such traditions while raising their three children, often with Hank the Cowdog along for the ride.
-When not engaged in classical literature, Karen can be found gardening, hiking, or ballroom dancing with her husband.
+She currently teaches classical language and ancient humanities at Grace Academy of Georgetown, TX, where she built the 3-12th grade classical language program.
+She and her husband, Bryan, are the proud parents of three marvelous adults who remain devoted fans of Hank the Cowdog.
+When not engaged in classical literature, Karen can be found in her garden, hiking with her family, or exploring Italy with her students.

 AUTHOR: John R. Erickson